nwspk/nwspk_board/README.md

 If python and fabric are installed, code can be deployed to the machines using 'fab uploadcore' if changing code or 'fab upload' if changing additional files.

 To target a specific machine you can do 'fab target:rpi-lounge uploadcore'.

+'fab restart' will restart all machines, similarly can be targeted.